Draft request for $21.5B Savannah River Site management contract unveiled by DOE

 The future management team will be in charge of, among other things, H-Canyon, a one-of-a-kind hardened separations plant; K-Area, where a cache of plutonium is kept and handled; and L-Area, a spent nuclear fuel storehouse.

-For the National Nuclear Security Administration, the team will spearhead the tritium program, packaging a radioactive hydrogen isotope used in nukes, as well as the proposed plutonium pit factory, the Savannah River Plutonium Processing Facility.
-The semiautonomous NNSA on Wednesday gave the go-ahead to a pit production project in New Mexico; a decision for South Carolina is expected soon.
+For the National Nuclear Security Administration, the team will spearhead the tritium program, packaging a radioactive hydrogen isotope used in nukes, and manage the proposed plutonium pit factory, the Savannah River Plutonium Processing Facility.
+The NNSA on Wednesday announced its go-ahead for a pit production project in New Mexico; a decision for South Carolina is expected soon.

 The prospective management contract does not incorporate the liquid-waste programs, including the up-and-running Salt Waste Processing Facility and the tank farms, where millions of gallons of radioactive waste are kept, and the paramilitary security job.
 The former is handled by Savannah River Remediation and will be tied into the much-anticipated Integrated Mission Completion Contract.
 The Savannah River National Laboratory is getting its own management team – Battelle Savannah River Alliance, whose transition is already underway – and will be separate, as well.